RackHD/docs/docs/introduction.rst

 RackHD is a comparatively passive system.
 Workflows do not contain the complex logic for functionality that is implemented in the layers above hardware management and orchestration.
-For example, workflows do not provide scheduling functionality and they cannot be used to install a specific OS on a range of machines.
+For example, workflows do not provide scheduling functionality to choose which machines should be allocated to what services.

 We document and expose the events around the workflow engine to be utilized, extended, and incorporated into an infrastructure